Ready for full-time entrepreneurship?

-This is not a simple, one sentence answer so bear with me while I give you the long-story, that’s what you’re here for right?
-My goal is to hopefully help layout your own plan for longevity.
-To figure out how to start you really need to start at the end, then slowly reverse engineer your goal.
-Your goals are different than mine and I believe it was Shakespeare who mentioned “To be, or not to be: that is the question: Whether ’tis nobler in the mind to suffer the slings and arrows of outrageous fortune, or to take arms against a sea of troubles…” I don’t want to define your goals for you, I simply want to explain how I went about finding mine.
-I believe that much of my success is based on basic common sense.
+There is not a simple, one sentence answer so bear with me while I give you the long story, that’s what you’re here for right?
+My goal is to help layout your plan for longevity hopefully.
+To figure out how to start you need to start at the end, then slowly reverse engineer your goal.
+Your goals are different than mine, and I believe it was Shakespeare who mentioned: “To be, or not to be: that is the question: Whether ’tis nobler in the mind to suffer the slings and arrows of outrageous fortune, or to take arms against a sea of troubles…” I don’t want to define your goals for you; I want to explain how I went about finding mine.
+I believe that much of my success is achieved by simply using basic common sense.

-Sheridan was hard, extremely hard, I would wake up at 6am most days, drive the hour and a half each way in traffic, learn, come home and work until 2 or 3am and repeat again and again.
-For 3 years.
-It was really an endless onslaught of work, but by third year I was more than ready to get out into the market.
+Sheridan College was extremely hard; I would wake up at extre6am most days, drive the hour and a half each way in traffic, learn, come home and work until 2 or 3 am and repeat again and again.
+For three years.
+It was an endless onslaught of work, but by the third year, I was more than ready to get out into the market.
 My work quality was quite good, for a student, and many of the easy ways into my chosen industry I exploited where many of my fellow students ignored.
-For example, on one side of the studio there was a board that was pretty much collecting dust.
+For example, on one side of the studio, there was a board that was collecting dust.
 This board had contact information and a short brief of Art & Design tasks from local businesses, faculty, and alumni.
 I abused this board, taking virtually every task on top of my school workload.
 If I did a job that wasn’t up to the client’s level of expectations I gave them a full refund, if I did a great job I’d often get more work, bonuses, and referrals.
-While many others worked at bars and restaurants to make a couple hundred bucks a week I simply did the work that I was being trained for, and trained well.
+While many others worked at bars and restaurants to make a couple of hundred bucks a week I did the job that I was trained for, and trained well.

-My teachers at Sheridan College were mostly awesome, some I didn’t like but truly respected for pushing me right over the breaking point and forcing me to do better.
-I was never a gifted, or talented student, my work quality during school was fairly average in the beginning but I always worked hard.
-Another source of income I found during school was when the school finally allowed us to use computers and students needed full color printing so I checked the in school print shop’s pricing and cut them in half, everyone printed with me, each morning I’d hand deliver high quality prints to each of the students I sold to.
-By third year I was a great student and I was already a professional Graphic Designer and had knowledge in the Printing industry.
+My teachers at Sheridan College were mostly excellent, some I didn’t like but truly respected for pushing me right over the breaking point and forcing me to do better.
+I was never a gifted, or talented student, my work quality during school was fairly average in the beginning, but I always worked hard.
+Another source of income I found during school was when the school finally allowed us to use computers and students needed full-color printing, so I checked the in school print shop’s pricing and cut them in half, everyone printed with me, each morning I’d deliver high-quality prints to each of the students I sold to.
+By the third year I was a great student and I was already a professional Graphic Designer and had knowledge in the Printing industry.
 While most were trying to figure out Photoshop commands I was talking to printers, learning about bleeds, trims, Pantones, stock, weights, reams, varnishes and the plethora of other terms.
 My glossary was expanding exponentially.

 If you have to work hard, work hard in the same trajectory as your goal.